wildfly/quickstart/kitchensink-deltaspike/README.md

 Changes compared to the original `kitchensink` quickstart
 ---------------------------------------------------------

-* The org.jboss.as.quickstarts.kitchensink.service.MemberRegistration class is annotated with the DeltaSpike @Transactional annotation rather than @javax.ejb.Stateless.
+* The `org.jboss.as.quickstarts.kitchensink.service.MemberRegistration` class is annotated with the DeltaSpike `@Transactional` annotation rather than `@javax.ejb.Stateless`.
-* The org.jboss.as.quickstarts.kitchensink.util.Resources class has been modified to handle an application managed entity manager.
+* The `org.jboss.as.quickstarts.kitchensink.util.Resources` class has been modified to handle an application managed entity manager.
-* The transaction type in the persistence unit configuration file (src/main/resources/META-INF/persistence.xml) has been changed to "RESOURCE_LOCAL".
+* The transaction type in the persistence unit configuration file (`src/main/resources/META-INF/persistence.xml`) has been changed to `RESOURCE_LOCAL`.
-* The DeltaSpike TransactionalInterceptor has been added to the beans.xml CDI configuration file (src/main/webapp/WEB-INF/beans.xml).
+* The DeltaSpike `TransactionalInterceptor` has been added to the beans.xml CDI configuration file (`src/main/webapp/WEB-INF/beans.xml`).
 * The DeltaSpike dependencies have been added to the project POM.
-* The ShrinkWrap shrinkwrap-resolver-bom dependency has been added to the project POM, to be able to build the archive for the Arquillian test.
+* The ShrinkWrap `shrinkwrap-resolver-bom` dependency has been added to the project POM, to be able to build the archive for the Arquillian test.

 System requirements
 -------------------